 ENG 204: World Mythology

 A comparative look at myths, folk tales, and fairy tales and how they derive from, and work on, the mind of a culture, both socially and aesthetically.
 Examines these tales as works of art in their own right and also as metaphors expressing a society’s major values, themes, and preoccupations.
+Prerequisite: WRT 150.

 HST 211: History of Islamic Civilization (SWS)

 An introduction to the history of Islamic civilization and the development of its relationships with Western Europe and the United States.

 HST 311: History of Religion in the United States.
 This course is a study of the major developments in the religious history of the United States from the first North American colonies to the start of the twenty-first century, concentrating on the relationship between religion and other aspects of American history.

 HST 337: The Age of Islamic Empire.
 A historical and cultural examination of the Islamic peoples from pre-Islamic Arabia to the end of World War I. Emphasis on social, religious, economic, and political factors during each phase in Islam’s development since the eighth century.

 HST 342: History of East Asian Religions.
 Introduces the major East Asian religious traditions and their modern developments through historical perspectives; also explores religious interactions among East Asian countries as well as their indigenous traits.
 Readings include primary materials and interpretative secondary scholarship.

 HST 376: History of Witch Hunts.
 Examines witch trials in various places and times across history, from a variety of perspectives, with emphasis on the marginalization of the accused witches within their communities.
 Geographical and chronological focus will vary, but may include early modern Europe, colonial North America, or contemporary Africa.
 Part of the Identity Issue.